ember-engines/ember-engines.com/markdown/guide/creating-an-engine.md

 export default Eng;
 ```

 This code will hopefully look very familiar to anyone that has seen an Ember Application's `app.js` file before.
-Since Engine's are so closely related to Applications it makes sense that their initial files would look similar as well.
+Since Engines are so closely related to Applications it makes sense that their initial files would look similar as well.
 Let's note 4 important points here:

 1. **`config`**: Each Engine has its own configuration file.
 This is super similar to the one Ember Applications normally have.
 It is even found in `config/environment.js`
-2. **`Resolver`**: Engine's have their own Resolver.
+2. **`Resolver`**: Engines have their own Resolver.
 This means they look things up independently of their host application.
-2. **`modulePrefix`**: Since Engine's have their own Resolver, they also must have their own `modulePrefix` to define which modules belong to their namespace.
+2. **`modulePrefix`**: Since Engines have their own Resolver, they also must have their own `modulePrefix` to define which modules belong to their namespace.
 Since the `config` is empty by default, you'll want to add this to your `config/environment.js` file.
-4. **`loadInitializers`**: Again, since Engine's have their own Resolver and thus their own Container, we want to make sure we run initializers against the Engine on boot-up so they can perform tasks like injections.
+4. **`loadInitializers`**: Again, since Engines have their own Resolver and thus their own Container, we want to make sure we run initializers against the Engine on boot-up so they can perform tasks like injections.

 ---